ethiffeault/eti/README.md

 invalid
 ```
 # POD
-define your own pod type using ETI_POD macro.
+define your own pod type using ETI_POD:
 ```
     ETI_POD(bool)
 ```
-or used named pod using ETI_POD_NAMED to specify name
+or user named pod using ETI_POD_NAMED:
 ```
     ETI_POD_NAMED(std::int8_t, i8);
 ```
-by default ETI_TRIVIAL_POD is defined to 1, unless you see it to 0, will defined basic pods
+by default ETI_TRIVIAL_POD is defined to 1, unless you see it to 0, will defined basic pods:
 ```
     ETI_POD(bool);